Last Orders | 2001

 Last Orders film location: the ‘Coach and Horses’ in ‘Bermondsey’: The Victoria Inn, Choumert Road, Peckham

-Two pubs are used to represent the ‘Coach and Horses’, Graham Swift’s fictitious bar, supposedly in ‘Bermondsey’, south of the River Thames just east of Tower Bridge.
+Two pubs are used to represent the ‘Coach and Horses’, Graham Swift’s fictitious bar, supposedly in ‘Bermondsey’, which is south of the River Thames just east of Tower Bridge.

-The interiors were filmed in the Larkhall Tavern at 96 Larkhall Lane on the corner of Priory Grove, Clapham, SW4.
+The interiors were filmed in, what was, the Larkhall Tavern at 96 Larkhall Lane on the corner of Priory Grove, Clapham, SW4.
 The bar had served up its last pint in 1999 and, since it was due for redevelopment, the filmmakers were free to adapt it to their needs.
 It’s now a block of luxury flats.

 Last Orders film location: Jack ’s ‘butcher shop’: Bellenden Road, Peckham